flutter/flutter/sdk/lib/rendering/README.md

    layout without the parent undergoing layout.

- * Subclasses of `RenderObject` must implement a `paint` function that draws a visual representation of the object onto a `RenderCanvas`.
-If the `RenderObject` has children, the `RenderObject` is responsible for painting its children using the `paintChild` function on the `RenderCanvas`.
+ * Subclasses of `RenderObject` must implement a `paint` function that draws a visual representation of the object onto a `PaintingCanvas`.
+If the `RenderObject` has children, the `RenderObject` is responsible for painting its children using the `paintChild` function on the `PaintingCanvas`.

  * Subclasses of `RenderObject` must call `adoptChild` whenever they add a child.
 Similarly, they must call `dropChild` whenever they remove a child.